BudacaB/basketball-manager-frontend/doc.md

 - start game button -> calls function 'startGame'
 - component takes the 2 props - makes new game obj
 - save this obj in NgRx store locally
+- write test that guarantees that when getAllGames() is called, it calls the method from the API - https://angular.io/guide/testing - Testbed.get

 BE: